-Are you designing places that are killing people?
+Are you designing places that are detrimental to health?

 A large group of people gather at a market

 How placemaking can improve health outcomes as much as quitting smoking.

 Place is one of the three social determinants of health.
 It is so important to our lives that our postcode is a predictor of our life expectancy.
 Kids in Australia could be the first generation in history to have a shorter life expectancy than their parents.